ThemeSeed/Robust-Multi-Purpose-Responsive-WordPress-Theme/README.md

 <a target="_blank" href="http://www.theme-seed.com/themes/robust">Live Demo</a>

-<h2>Download Robust For Free</h2>
+<h2>Download Robust</h2>

-<a target="_blank" href="http://www.theme-seed.com/themes/product/robust-multi-purpose-responsive-wordpress-theme/">Get Robust for Free</a>
+<a target="_blank" href="http://www.theme-seed.com/themes/product/robust-multi-purpose-responsive-wordpress-theme/">Get Robust</a>

 <h2>License</h2>

-The theme is GPL, so do whatever you want with it, have fun.
+The theme is GPL.
+Do whatever you want with it, have fun.

 <h2>Features</h2>